aljazbratusa/metric-dimension-directed-graphs/README.md

-# Metric dimension directed graph
+# Metric dimension of directed graph